 Mistakes happen.
 After all, we are only human.
 However, mistakes can prove costly if you aren’t properly prepared.
 Professional indemnity insurance, also called professional negligence insurance, is coverage for small businesses that protects against claims from their clients.
+Professional Indemnity Insurance is part of our Commercial Insurance policies.

 What is Professional Indemnity?